Health and Safety Policy for Gardening Camden

 Operational controls include clear signage, safe access arrangements, cordoning off work areas and managing public interaction during jobs.
 When working near utilities or on elevated sections of a garden, staff follow additional permit-to-work style checks.
 A simple hierarchy of control is applied: eliminate hazards where possible, substitute with safer methods, apply engineering and administrative controls, and finally PPE.
 This hierarchy is embedded in Camden garden safety planning to ensure consistent risk reduction throughout the service area.

-Inspection of tools and equipment during routine maintenance Monitoring, review and continual improvement underpin the policy.
+A man in casual gardening attire, including gloves, is kneeling on the ground in a garden with a bright, sunny atmosphere.
+He is using a small hand rake to tend to a patch of plants, which include leafy green foliage and small flowering plants with yellow blossoms.
+The garden features a well-maintained lawn area with lush, dense grass in the foreground, bordered by a mix of flower beds and soil that appears recently cultivated.
+In the background, there is a wooden fence with some greenery and trees visible beyond, suggesting a suburban outdoor space.
+The scene is well-lit with natural sunlight, highlighting the vibrant green hues of the plants and the natural textures of the garden surfaces.
+This outdoor gardening activity exemplifies professional gardening services in Camden, focusing on detailed plant care and garden maintenance for residential outdoor spaces.
+Monitoring, review and continual improvement underpin the policy.
 Performance indicators include training completion rates, incident trends and equipment inspection records.
 Regular audits and toolbox talks help identify opportunities to refine procedures and share lessons learned.
 This health and safety policy for Gardening Camden is a live document: it is reviewed annually and updated as operations evolve.
 Everyone involved in delivering Camden gardening services has a role to play in maintaining a safe, effective and professional service.

 Key control measures implemented across our landscaping and maintenance contracts include: